-“I Need To Have A Single Point Of Contact Who Has The Ability To Resolve Any Issue Within Their Span Of Control” (Lesson 7)
+“I Need To Have A Single Point Of Contact Who Has The Ability To Resolve Any Issue Within Their Span Of Control” (Chapter 7)

 As leaders, we sometimes feel obligated to know everything.
 Therefore, we aim to be that single point of contact when managing complex change projects.
 And yet, when we critically look at this situation, it quickly becomes evident that being the single point of contact can create project flaws.

 I have seen leaders frantically trying to cram before flying off to meet customers, and they often hassle their team to bring them up to speed on all areas of the project.
 They will also demand that a PowerPoint is prepared for them so they can present summarised facts and figures.

 Apart from the issue that PowerPoints do not adequately convey the right information, trying to understand too much as a leader can lead to executive overload: you feel overwhelmed by the amount of information that you need to absorb, pushing your stress levels to the extreme.
 Not to mention the stress levels of the experts in the field who take time out of their deadline-driven work to create the PowerPoint packs.

 Another problem that occurs for the leader striving to be the single point of contact is this leader is not the expert but simply a passer of information.
 So, rather than sharing from their perspective, the leader is merely sharing memorised notes, as they have not lived the experience themselves.

 Consequently, this methodology opens the leader up to misinterpretation of the facts—a little like the popular children’s game where a message is whispered to each player down a line, with the final message heard by the group being quite different from the original one.